Introduction

 State of Manchukuo (Third Regular Issue)

-This set was issued November 1934.
-Previous issues had five characters in the banner at the top reading " Manchu State Postal Administration" after Henry Pu-Yi became Emperor Kang-teh this was changed to read "Manchu State Imperial Postal Administration" with the addition of a sixth character, making this set instantly recognisable.
+This set was issued from November 1934 with some values added later.
+Previous issues had five characters in the banner at the top reading 政郵國洲滿 " Manchu State Postal Administration" after Puyi became Emperor Kang-teh this was changed to read 政郵國洲滿 "Manchu State Imperial Postal Administration" the addition of a sixth character, makes this set instantly recognisable.
 The 5f stamp in blue was replaced with a 5f stamp in grey in July 1935, to avoid confusion with a 10f blue which was released (along with a 13f pale brown) at that time.

 The third regular issue underwent many reprints, with slight differences is both ink and paper, many shades are found, the most noticeable being the 1Yuan light violet.
 The changes in colour have led some collectors to conclude that litho printing was used for some of the later examples - but this is not thought to be the case.